 Education & Audience Development Officer at Monash University Museum of Art (MUMA).
 A registered teacher, Melissa completed studies in studies in Education, Visual Arts and Arts Management at The University of Melbourne.
 Prior to her employment arts sector, Melissa taught VCE Art, Studio Art and Visual Communication in schools for twelve years and held the position of Head of Visual Arts at Presentation College Windsor from 2005-2009.
 In 2010 Melissa took up the position of Education Officer at the Centre for Contemporary Photography (CCP) where she initiated the Fitzroy Art Spaces Tour (FAST) project and continues to work on a freelance basis.
 Melissa was formerly a member of the VCAA’s Studio Arts Review Committee, VCE folio reviewer and contributed to the support material within the Studio Arts curriculum document.
 She is committed to increasing youth access to and engagement with contemporary art and is a member of the Arts Network within the DEECD’s Strategic Partnerships Program and the ENVI Committee.

-Education Network Victoria (ENVi) is a network of museum and gallery education professionals.
+Education Network Victoria (ENVi) is a network of museum and gallery education and public program professionals.

-Membership is via Australian Museums and Galleries Association
+Membership is encouraged via Australian Museums and Galleries Association